 London, Barnes, The Milton Gallery Robynne Limoges Photographs

-The Other Art Fair, Juried by art curators, London, 30 March-2 April 2017, I am sponsored by Hahnemühle Fine Art
+The Other Art Fair, Juried by art curators, London, 30 March-2 April 2017, I was sponsored by Hahnemühle Fine Art UK

 The Color of Light, Juried by Arthur Meyerson, PhotoPlace, Vermont, USA, 2017